FatihSahin/test-flask-sample/README.md

 ## How to build MovieRental for TestFlask

-* This sample solution uses TestFlask nuget packages.
+* This sample solution uses four TestFlask nuget packages.
 However, I have not deployed them to nuget.org yet.
 In order to create TestFlask nuget packages, clone [test-flask](https://github.com/FatihSahin/test-flask) repo

 * Build [test-flask](https://github.com/FatihSahin/test-flask) solution first, after that you need to prepare three nuget packages.
 You should create a folder in your machine to use it as nuget local repo.
 Configure your VS to use that local nuget repo as well.